On the stable recovery of deep structured linear networks under sparsity constraints: Introduction

-The approach developed in this paper extends to $K\geq 3$ existing results for $K\leq 2$.
-In particular, when $K=1$, the considered problems boils down to a compressed sensing problem \cite{elad_book}.
-When $K=2$ and when extended to other constraints on the parameters $\overline \hbf$, the statements apply to already studied problems such as: low rank approximation \cite{candes2013phaselift}, Non-negative matrix factorization \cite{lee1999learning,donoho2003does,laurberg2008theorems,arora2012computing}, dictionary learning \cite{Jenatton}, phase retrieval \cite{candes2013phaselift}, blind deconvolution \cite{ahmed2014blind,choudhary2014identifiability,DBLP:journals/corr/LiLSW16}.
+Finally, denoting $H$ the number of factors/layers, the approach developed in this paper extends to $H\geq 3$ existing compressed sensing results for $H\leq 2$.
+In particular, when $H=1$, the considered problems boils down to a compressed sensing problem \cite{elad_book}.
+When $H=2$ and when extended to other constraints on the parameters $\wbf$, the statements apply to already studied problems such as: low rank approximation \cite{candes2013phaselift}, Non-negative matrix factorization \cite{lee1999learning,donoho2003does,laurberg2008theorems,arora2012computing}, dictionary learning \cite{Jenatton}, phase retrieval \cite{candes2013phaselift}, blind deconvolution \cite{ahmed2014blind,choudhary2014identifiability,DBLP:journals/corr/LiLSW16}.
 Most of these papers use the same lifting property we are using.
 They further propose to convexify the problem.
 A more general bilinear framework is considered in \cite{choudhary2014identifiability}.
-The only existing statements when $K\geq 3$ are very recent \cite{MalgouyresLandsberg_ACHA}.
-They are also applied to deep linear networks but do not include sparsity constraint.

-The present work describes an alternative analysis, specialized to sparsity constraints, of the results exposed in \cite{MalgouyresLandsberg_ACHA}.
-Doing so, we obtain better bounds (defined with an analogue of the lower-RIP) and weaker constraints on the model.
-Its application to sparse convolutional linear networks leads to simple necessary and sufficient conditions of stable recovery, for a large class of solvers.
-The stability inequality (see Theorem \ref{stabl-rec-network-thm}) only involves explicit and simple ingredients of the problem.
-The condition on the network topology is rather strong but takes an simple format.
-Implementing a test checking if the condition is met is easy and the test only requires to apply the networks as many times as the network has leaves, for every couple of supports.